-- · the video format used for preview files and playback, - the timebases available, - the compression methods which appear in the Video Settings panel, - the display formats available.
+- · the video format used for preview files and playback, - the timebases available, - · the compression methods which appear in the Video Settings panel, - · the display formats available.

 Choose an Editing Mode option that best matches the specifications of your target format, preview display, or capture card.
 The editing mode does not determine the format of your final movie.
 You specify output settings when you export.

-The Desktop editing mode allows you to customize all of the other sequence settings.
+In Premiere Pro CS5, the Desktop editing mode allows you to customize all of the other sequence settings.
+In Premiere Pro CS5.5 and later, this editing mode is called "Custom."